nitusharma01/CODSOFT_LANDINGPAGE/README.md

-# CODSOFT_LANDINGPAGE
-Starbucks-Inspired Landing Page built using HTML and CSS for CodSoft Internship – Task 2.
-This project is for learning purposes only.
-All brand assets belong to their respective owners.
+# ☕ Starbucks-Inspired Landing Page

+This project is *Task 2* of my *Web Development Internship at CodSoft*.
+It is a simple, responsive *landing page* inspired by the Starbucks website — created using only *HTML and CSS* for learning purposes.

+---

+## 🔧 Features
+- Responsive single-page layout
+- Header, main content, and footer sections
+- Clean typography and color scheme inspired by Starbucks
+- Social media links added for design purpose only

+---

+## 🧰 Tech Stack
+- *HTML5*
+- *CSS3*

+---

+## 🚀 Live Demo
+🔗 [Add your Live Link here – if hosted]

+---

+## 📁 GitHub Repository
+🔗 [Your GitHub Repository Link]

+---

+## ⚠ Disclaimer
+This website is made *purely for educational and internship practice*.
+All brand names, logos, and images used here belong to their respective owners (Starbucks).

+---

+## 🙌 Acknowledgment
+This project was created as part of my *#CodSoft Internship* program to enhance my frontend web development skills.